Defence Trade Controls Act 2012

 The Steering Group is in place to ensure the new controls strike an appropriate balance between Australia’s international obligations and national security requirements, while not unnecessarily restricting trade, research and international collaboration or reducing the international competitiveness of the research sector.

-Established in December 2012, the Steering Group is currently examining ways to reduce the regulatory burden associated with the new export controls by developing and testing a number of risk based approaches through a series of diverse pilot programs.
+Established in December 2012, the Steering Group has examined ways to reduce the regulatory burden associated with the new export controls by developing and testing a number of risk based approaches through a series of diverse pilot programs.
 These approaches include:

 - expedited licences for lower-risk items that are destined for lower-risk destinations;